rodneyshupe/Cookbook/Recipes/Sides/ScallopedPotatoes.rst

 Directions
 ----------

-1. Adjust oven rack to middle position; heat oven to 425F.
+1. Set oven rack to middle position and heat oven to 425F.
-2. Melt butter in large Dutch oven over medium-high heat until foaming subsides.
-Add onion and cook, stirring occasionally, until soft and lightly browned, about 4 minutes.
-Add garlic, thyme, salt, and pepper; cook until fragrant, about 30 seconds.
-Add potatoes, chicken broth, cream, and bay leaves and bring to simmer.
-Cover, reduce heat to medium-low, and simmer until potatoes are almost tender (paring knife can be slipped into and out of potato slice with some resistance), about 10 minutes.
+2. Melt butter in a large Dutch oven over medium-high heat until foaming subsides.
+Add onion; cook, stirring now and then, until soft and lightly browned, about 4 minutes.
+Stir in garlic, thyme, salt, and pepper and cook until fragrant, about 30 seconds.
+Add potatoes, chicken broth, cream, and bay leaves; bring to a simmer.
+Cover, drop heat to medium-low, and simmer until potatoes are almost tender (a paring knife slips in and out of a slice with some resistance), about 10 minutes.
 Discard bay leaves.
-3. Transfer mixture to 8-inch-square baking dish (or other 1 1/2-quart
+3. Transfer to an 8-inch-square baking dish (or other 1 1/2-quart gratin dish)
-   gratin dish) and press to an even layer; sprinkle evenly with cheese.
-   Bake until cream is bubbling around edges and top is golden brown, about 15 minutes.
+   and press into an even layer; scatter cheese evenly over top.
+Bake until cream bubbles around the edges and the top is golden brown, about 15 minutes.
 Cool 10 minutes before serving.

 Make Ahead
 ----------

-Once the scalloped potatoes have been transferred to the baking dish and pressed into an even layer in step 3, they can be wrapped in plastic wrap and refrigerated for up to 24 hours.
-When ready to bake, add the cheese, cover with foil, and bake in a 400F oven until the mixture is hot and bubbling, about 45 minutes.
-Remove the foil and cook until the cheddar begins to brown, about 30 minutes longer.
-Let cool for 10 minutes before serving.
+After transferring the potatoes to the baking dish and pressing into an even layer in step 3, wrap in plastic wrap and refrigerate up to 24 hours.
+When ready to bake, add the cheese, cover with foil, and bake in a 400F oven until hot and bubbling, about 45 minutes.
+Remove the foil and cook until the cheddar starts to brown, about 30 minutes longer.
+Cool 10 minutes before serving.

 .. raw:: html